 Global exchanges and partnership are part of a broader global education program at Latin designed to prepare our students to become aware, empathetic, competent citizens of the world.
 The program aims to help students:

 Understand what is going on globally and discern the interconnectedness of cultures

 Respect people of different cultures, embrace difference, and show empathy that reaches beyond national boundaries

-Engage with people from various parts of world, tackle real-world global problems, and show increasing competence in their ability to communication in more than one language
+Engage with people from various parts of the world, tackle real-world global problems, and show increasing competence in their ability to communicate in more than one language